VASILIYKAS/Lesson-4.-Upload-space-photos-to-Telegram/README.md

 Similarly, the function for the SpaceX API retrieves images related to SpaceX missions and launches.
 This function can also be modified to adjust the data fetched from the API.

 ## Telegram Bot
-The Telegram bot is implemented in a separate file and is responsible for:
+The Telegram bot is implemented in two files.
+One is needed for periodically sending images to the specified channel.
+The other is for manually sending images to the channel by the filename:

 - Periodically sending images to a specified Telegram channel.
-- Checking image sizes before sending to ensure they meet the size requirements.
 - Reshuffling the image list once all images have been sent.
+- Manual sending of an image or a random image to the specified Telegram channel.

 ## Project goal
 Code written for educational purposes in an online course for web developers [dvmn.org](https://dvmn.org/).